 We are committed to teaching the next generation of care providers.

 There is a crisis in the world of medicine, and it is not just in finance.
 There is a crisis in medical education.

 Brand-new health professionals are graduating with passing scores on tests, but without the skills to treat patients like real people.
 Some specialty societies are concerned that physicians are taught how to follow a management protocol, but they have undeveloped interpersonal skills.

 A person can learn about pills and procedures from a book.
 Learning how to treat people like people must be learned in the exam room, and at the bedside, through mentoring and role modeling.
-Students must learn how to really listen, to recognize that a woman knows her own body best, to take her word at face value, and to treat her like she has a brain.
+Students must learn how to really listen, to recognize that a woman knows her own body best and to take her word at face value.

 Bangor OB/GYN is committed to teaching and demonstrating the art of medicine, showing how to add caring to healthcare.
 We work with student doctors, student nurses, and occasionally student PAs.
 We deeply appreciate our patients’ participation in this education process.
 Our students are grateful also, because so often they are dismissed and excluded simply because they are students.